 Early American Imprints, Series I: Evans (1639-1800)

-Comprehensive source for primary documents of all types from the 17th and 18th centuries, the definitive resource for information about every aspect of life in 17th- and 18th-century America.
+Full-text, searchable scans of source material of all types from the 17th and 18th centuries; an important resource for primary information about every aspect of life in 17th- and 18th-century America.

 Early American Imprints, Series II: Shaw-Shoemaker (1801-1819)

 Primary source matierial of all types documenting American history from 1801-1819.

 Free access to digital collections including music, video, web sites and millions of public-domain books.

 Slavery and Anti-Slavery: A Transnational Archive.
 Part I: Debates over Slavery and Abolition

 Contains information on almost 35,000 slaving voyages that forcibly embarked over 10 million Africans for transport to the Americas between the sixteenth and nineteenth centuries.

 - Keyword brainstorming exercise -- use this worksheet to help you tweak your research question, identify keywords and related terms, and keep track of what you find